qzhang503/proteoQ/README.md

 as the `fraction` of overlap between gene sets when calling `prnGSPA`.
 The values are available in output files such as `Protein\GSPA\essmap_.*.csv`.
-For network visualization, the gene sets are further classified by their distance using hierarchial clustering.
+For network visualization, the gene sets are further classified by their distance using hierarchical clustering.

 In this following, we first perform simple heat map visualization between all significant gene sets in columns and essential groups in